bkupcho/326_finalproject/README.md

 ## Purpose of Files in Repository:

 * simple_course_data -> this is the only Python file required to run our program.
 By running this program, this file with create a course database (which is the crux of our project) based on the respective csv's (which'll be command line arguments).
+* class1.csv -> Contains information about a particular course, along with students in that course.
+Uses ExtendsClass's random data generator to obtain random names.
+* class2.csv -> Contains information about a particular course, along with students in that course.
+Uses ExtendsClass's random data generator to obtain random names.
+* class3.csv -> Contains information about a particular course, along with students in that course.
+Uses ExtendsClass's random data generator to obtain random names.
+* teachers.csv -> Contains information about all the teachers of a course (including TAs).
+Uses ExtendsClass's random data generator to obtain random names.
+* oh ->

 ## How to Run Program from the Command Line: